KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/3data/README.md

 >Enable auto save in VS Code to avoid manually saving after each change by selecting **File** :fas fa-long-arrow-alt-right: **Auto Save**.

 >[!EXTRACREDIT]
 >Interpolation supports expressions, so you can do more than displaying the property.
 Try putting in simple math, such as `{{2+2}}` or add on to your `questions` property by appending text, such as `{{questions.length + ' is a good number.'}}`.
-Feel free to try to different expressions and when you're done, remove all the test code you added.
+Feel free to try different expressions and when you're done, remove all the test code you added.
 >
 >You can read more about interpolation in [Angular's documentation](https://angular.io/guide/interpolation).